 Before calculating this number, you should know some important terms and facts.

 Things to Consider First

-Before you learn the necessary equations to calculate your FI number, you first need to consider all possible future scenarios.
+Before you learn the necessary equations to calculate your FI number, you must consider all possible future scenarios.

-Consider how much of a cushion you’d like to have in the event of unforeseen emergencies.
+Consider how much cushion you’d like to have in unforeseen emergencies.

 Even with good insurance, unplanned medical expenses can derail your journey to FI.

-When learning how to FI, you must also consider how long you plan to live off your savings.
-It is better to assume that you will live for a very long time and plan accordingly than vice versa.
+When learning “How To FI”, you must also consider how long you plan to live off your savings.
+It is better to assume you will live for a long time and plan accordingly than vice versa.

 You should also ask yourself if you want to spend all your money by the time of your passing or if you want to leave a legacy for your descendants.

 Learn more about building generational wealth.

 Before calculating your FI number, you must first calculate your yearly expenses.
 Looking back on old budgets is an excellent tool for this.